ttlion/sdtDBN/README.md

 All files with observations of dynamic attributes should follow the following format:

-- The first line should be the header, where the first value must be some identification tag and the remaining values should be each attribute's name together with the proper timestep, using the notation "attName__timestep".
+- The first line should be the header, where the first value must be some identification tag and the remaining values should be each attribute's name together with the proper timestep, using the notation "attName__timestep";

   - The order of the attributes and timesteps must obey the following rules:
     - Each timestep must have all its attributes in consecutive positions;